 Mr. Kovacs has authored amicus briefs in federal appellate courts on a range of subjects, including reverse payments, product hopping, and hospital mergers.
 Mr. Kovacs has also published a number of articles concerning various antitrust issues.
 Prior to joining Constantine Cannon, Mr. Kovacs worked for a boutique antitrust firm, where he focused on antitrust and healthcare law.

-Mr. Kovacs graduated cum laude from Saint Louis University School of Law in 2013 with a concentration in Health Law.
-During law school, Mr. Kovacs interned for the U.S. Department of Justice Antitrust Division.
-Additionally, he served as the Lead Editor for the Saint Louis University Journal of Health Law and Policy.
+Mr. Kovacs graduated cum laude from Fordham University in 2010 and graduated cum laude from Saint Louis University School of Law in 2013 with a concentration in health law.
+During law school, Mr. Kovacs interned for the U.S. Department of Justice Antitrust Division and served as the Lead Editor for the Saint Louis University Journal of Health Law and Policy.